sanikapanika/post-anonymization-secrets-populator/README.md

 ```

 ### Notes:
-- Field names must match column names in your database.
+- Field names must match your DB schema.
-- You can insert binary UUIDs using `"0x..."` notation — the tool will automatically convert them to raw `BINARY(16)` format.
-- All inserts are idempotent via `ON DUPLICATE KEY UPDATE`.
+- Binary UUIDs should be written as quoted `"0x..."` hex strings.
+- If `commit_strategy` is `per_table`, failed tables will be skipped with warnings.
+- If `commit_strategy` is `all_or_nothing`, any error will abort the whole process.

 ---